hoppscotch/hoppscotch/TRANSLATIONS.md

 Before you start working on a new language, please look through the [open pull requests](https://github.com/hoppscotch/hoppscotch/pulls) to see if anyone is already working on a translation.
 If you find one, please join the discussion and help us keep the existing translations up to date.

-if there is no existing translation, you can create a new one by following these steps:
+If there is no existing translation, you can create a new one by following these steps:

 1. **[Fork the repository](https://github.com/hoppscotch/hoppscotch/fork).**
 2. **Checkout the `i18n` branch for latest translations.**